 References.
 Check the accuracy of literature citations against original sources.
 Articles containing more than five citations should list them at the end.
 If there are not more than five references, cite them in the text, following these examples: Crowell (Auk 85:265, 1968), or (Crowell, Auk 85:265, 1968).
-In-text citations of publications by three or more authors should be in the form "Jones et al." Citations of two or more works on the same topic should be listed in chronological order (e.g., Moreau 1944, Lack 1947).
-For abbreviations and forms of titles of the control of ations and forms of titles of serial publications, follow the BIOSIS List of Serials (1974, BioSciences Information Service of Biological Abstracts.)
+In-text citations of publications by three or more authors should be in the form "Jones et al." A series of citations should be listed in chronological order (e.g., Moreau 1944, Lack 1947).
+For abbreviations and forms of titles of serial publications, follow the BIOSIS List of Serials (1974, BioSciences Information Service of Biological Abstracts).
 Consult recent issues of The Condor for additional details.

 Address.
 Give your present address at the end of the article.
-If you are no longer at the institution where you did the work, and you wish to credit that institution, mention it in your Acknowledgments.
+If you are no longer at the institution where you did the work, and you wish to credit that institution, you may mention it first.